-A mortise lock is generally, but not always, found in commercial buildings.
+A mortise lock is generally, but not always, found in a commercial building.
 If you have an aluminum storefront door you have a mortise lock on it.
 They are small locks with the face being about the size of a silver dollar.
-The main lock body for a mortise lock is recessed into the side of the door.
+The main lock body for a mortise lock is recessed into a pocket inside of the door.
 In home hardware, mortised locks can be very ornate affairs, but the functioning lock body will be recessed into the door, regardless it’s outer appearance.

 What are the Different Types of Car Keys?

 For the past several years, automobiles have been requiring car keys that need to be programmed to the vehicle in order for the car to start.
-Purely mechanical car keys no longer exist in all but the most basic of cars.
 The head of a transponder key includes electronic components that the car uses to confirm the key is valid.

 Next came laser cut or high-security automotive keys.
 The cuts for these keys are milled into the key.
 They also contain a chip that needs to be programmed to the vehicle and are very difficult to duplicate without special equipment.
 See our article on How Do Locksmiths Cut Laser Keys?

-Proximity keys are the latest in technology.
+Proximity keys are the latest in car key technology.
 They look similar to a basic remote but they take the place of the car key.
 With proximity keys, the car will start with a push of a button so long as the prox key is near the vehicle and sometimes the car door locks will automatically unlock when you approach the car.
-Can you get locked out of a car if you have a prox key?
-You bet.
-If the remote or car battery dies, you’re locked out.

 What are the Different Types of Deadbolts?